 AWS has a very simple and easy to use interface.
 The menu design is an easy way to navigate through primary four tabs: Query Editor, Saved Queries, History, and Catalog Manager.
 If you have any experience of running queries in SQL, you will not need any specific training to use this tool.

 Should you take Amazon Athena into account?

-Companies that depend on S3 and required a quick ut reliable query service might find Athena an ideal solution.
-It is primarily for those companies that prefer not to set up their infrastructure or want the simplicity of using Athena for spot or ad-hoc analysis.
+Companies that depend on S3 and require a quick but reliable query service might find Athena an ideal solution.
+It is primarily for those companies that prefer to not set up their infrastructure or want the simplicity of using Athena for spot or ad-hoc analysis.

-AWS Athena is continuously integrating the sophisticated BI tools that are capable of producing reports and visualizations.
-If you are looking for an alternative to AWS Athena, then you can use Facebook Presto on which Athena is based upon.
+AWS Athena is continuously integrating sophisticated BI tools that are capable of producing reports and visualizations.
+If you are looking for an alternative to AWS Athena, then you can use Facebook Presto, the tool that is the foundation for Athena.